klavins/ECEP520/week_5/README.md

 vector<double> v = u;         // copy constructor with assignment operator
 ```

-In the STL, `string`s are a bit more than just pointers to `char`s as with C. A string is a first class objects that is quite similar to a `vector`.
+In the STL, a `string` is a bit more than just a pointer to a `char` as with C. In fact, a `string` is a first class objects that is quite similar to a `vector`.
 Strings can be constructed and initialized similarly.
 ```c++
 string s;
 string t = "hello";